kathsherratt/kathsherratt/README.md

 ### About

 I'm Kath, a research assistant at the LSHTM in London.
-I work in the [epiforecasts](https://epiforecasts.io/) group, which focuses on developing tools for the real-time analysis of epidemics.
-We are based in the [Centre for Mathematical Modelling of Infectious Disease](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases).
+I work in the [epiforecasts](https://epiforecasts.io/) group, based in the [Centre for Mathematical Modelling of Infectious Disease](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases).

-Currently I mostly work on collaborative modelling - collecting, combining and evaluating the projections of multiple independent models.
-This mostly comes from working on the development of the European [Forecast](https://covid19forecasthub.eu/) and [Scenario](https://covid19scenariohub.eu/) Hubs.
-Before that, I worked on supporting the emergency response to COVID-19, mostly in the UK.
+I focus on collaborative modelling - collecting, combining and evaluating the projections of multiple independent models - for the real-time analysis of epidemics.
+This started by helping to develop the European [Forecast](https://covid19forecasthub.eu/) and [Scenario](https://covid19scenariohub.eu/) Hubs.

+Before that, I worked on supporting the emergency response to COVID-19, mostly in the UK, after training in epidemiology at LSHTM and spending some time working on dengue fever.

-In general I am interested in uncertainty and decision making using quantified projections of the future.
-I am also generally enthusiastic about the history and philosophy of science.
+In general I'm interested in model evaluation and public health decision making.
+I'm also keen on talking about (and mostly end up [tweeting](https://twitter.com/kathsherratt) about) the structures and processes of modern academic work.

 ### Recent work